Updated: March 17, 2026

-The short answer is: Yes, 2025 is an excellent time to buy property in Portugal.
-The country is a top destination for international buyers in 2025, especially for those looking for a good investment property.
-However, whether buying property is the right move for YOU is more nuanced.
-Since we have passed the midpoint of 2025, we have all the information you need to make an informed decision.
+The short answer is: Yes, 2026 is an excellent time to buy property in Portugal.
+The country is a top destination for international buyers in 2026, especially for those looking for a good investment property.
+However, whether buying property is the right move for you is more nuanced.
+Since we are at the start of 2026, we have all the information you need to make an informed decision.

-In this article, we dive into 2025 insights for buying property in Portugal through a comprehensive market analysis.
+In this article, we offer 2026 insights for buying property in Portugal through a comprehensive real estate market analysis.
 We will explore pricing trends, mortgage rates, supply and demand dynamics, government policies, and economic growth to give you a clear outlook on what’s shaping Portugal’s property market for the rest of this year and beyond.

 Portugal's Property Market in Mid-2025: A Snapshot